LeetLLM

 Choosing an optimizer

 Choosing the right optimizer depends on your data availability, latency constraints, and the acceptable cost of compilation.
 When beginning a new project, you might not have enough examples to run complex optimizers.
-Starting with LabeledFewShot allows you to establish a baseline using manually curated examples.
+Starting with LabeledFewShot gives you a baseline from provided labeled examples.

 As you collect representative examples, you can compare BootstrapFewShot against your baseline.
 This optimizer uses your LM and metric to accept useful traces.
 When joint search over instructions and demos is worth additional compile budget, evaluate MIPROv2.